mapmeld/MapPLZ/README.md

       [ 40, -70 ]
     plz

-If you don't set a center of your map, it will try to display all markers, lines, and shapes
+If you don't set a center of your map, the viewport will be set to display all markers, lines, and shapes

     map
       line